The Excursion: Major characters

 The Solitary - plagued by the death of his wife and children, as well as by his disenchantment with the French Revolution, the Solitary has chosen to live alone, wanting no more connection with the social world that has brought him so much pain.
+The only book in his hovel is a Voltaire novel.

 The Pastor - A country pastor who is encountered by the Poet, the Wanderer, and the Solitary during their excursion.